-If you are on diabetes medications to control your sugar, consuming dandelion may further lower your sugar levels causing hypoglycemia.
+If you are on diabetes medications to control your blood sugar, consuming dandelion may further lower your sugar levels, causing hypoglycemia.
 If you aren’t sure about whether dandelion may affect you, consult your physician.

-Given a number of benefits that dandelion tea might be able to provide you combined with how easy it is to make, you may want to consider not spraying your backyard this year and turning it into a small garden for your new tea stash instead.
+Given the number of benefits that dandelion tea might be able to provide you, combined with how easy it is to make, you may want to consider not spraying your backyard this year and turning it into a small garden for your new tea stash instead.

 “Dandelion Herb Nutrition Facts,” Nutrition and You.com, http://www.nutrition-and-you.com/dandelion-herb.html